 gradar has job grading factors specifically designed for each career path.
-The factors are based on modern work science and organisation theory.
+The factors are based on modern work science and organization theory.

 Each factor is evaluated through a number of levels that come with a certain amount of points.

-The factors have no overlaps, there is no double weighting or favouring of one specific career model. gradar allows for a consistent equal opportunity policy in your organisation.
+The factors have no overlaps, there is no double weighting or favoring of one specific career model. gradar allows for a consistent equal opportunity policy in your organization.
 You will receive a grade that has a consistent value across all career paths.

 The Grade is a result of the project's dimensions: Timeframe, budget, leadership span, complexity, ...